Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility

 \section{Introduction}

-Economists studying intergenerational income mobility have been interested in the effect of parents' \textit{permanent} income on child's \textit{permanent} income.
+Measurement error is a widespread challenge in empirical work in economics.
+It is well documented that many important economic variables are often measured with error (e.g., income (\citet{bound-krueger-1991,pischke-1995,bound-brown-mathiowetz-2001}), consumption (\citet{attanasio-battistin-ichimura-2007}), health status (\citet{bound-schoenbaum-stinebrickner-waidmann-1999}), government transfers (\citet{meyer-mok-sullivan-2009}), and participation in social programs (\citet{bollinger-david-1997}), among many others).
+Measurement error can arise due to misreporting (e.g., a survey respondent incorrectly reporting their health insurance coverage) or for other reasons.
+In the context of our application on intergenerational income mobility, economists have primarily been interested in the effect of parents' \textit{permanent} income on child's \textit{permanent} income.
 A key empirical challenge in this literature is that, instead of observing permanent incomes, researchers typically observe annual income (or some other shorter-term measure of income).
-The modern literature on intergenerational income mobility (e.g., \citet{solon-1992}) considers annual income as an error-ridden measure of permanent income;\footnote{As is common in the intergenerational mobility literature, our main concern related to measurement error comes from annual income not being equal to permanent income rather than annual income itself being misreported (see, for example, \citet{bound-krueger-1991,pischke-1995,bound-brown-mathiowetz-2001} on issues related to annual income being misreported).} has developed and used techniques to deal with measured-with-error versions of permanent incomes; and has demonstrated that accounting for measurement error leads to significant quantitative differences in estimates of intergenerational mobility.\footnote{This branch of the literature has focused on estimating Intergenerational Elasticities (IGEs) which are the coefficient on the log of parents' income in a regression of the log of child's income on the log of parents' income.
+The modern literature on intergenerational income mobility (e.g., \citet{solon-1992} and much subsequent work) considers annual income as an error-ridden measure of permanent income and has developed a number of techniques to deal with measured-with-error versions of permanent incomes, particularly in the context of linear models.\footnote{Much of the literature has focused on estimating intergenerational elasticities, which are the coefficient on the log of parents' income in a regression of the log of child's income on the log of parents' income.
+This literature demonstrates that accounting for measurement error leads to notable quantitative differences in estimates of intergenerational mobility.
 See, for example, \citet{solon-1999,mazumder-2005,haider-solon-2006}, among others.}